-DE-REEVING a) Removing the Secondary Suspension Wire Rope b) Removing the Primary Suspension Wire Rope 26 12.
-HOIST MAINTENANCE a) Regular Maintenance 26 b) Special Maintenance 26 13.
-TROUBLESHOOTING a) No Power to Platform and GREEN Power Indicator Light and Voltage Meter Light are OFF 27 b) Hoist does not Run and GREEN Power Indicator Light is ON. c) Motor runs Normally, but Hoist will not Lift d) Hoist Hums, Starts Slowly and is Sluggish e) Wire Rope will not Reeve f) Overspeed Flywheel does not Turn while Hoist moves †UP or ‡DOWN and YOU ARE IN THE AIR 28 g) Overspeed Flywheel does not Turn while Hoist moves †UP or ‡DOWN and YOU ARE ON THE GROUND 28 h) Hoist Operates in \$\dagger\$DOWN Direction when Overspeed Brake Test Button is Pushed 29 i) Hoist does not Stop Immediately when Green Power Button or Either Operation Button is Released j) You hear Unusual Noises coming from the Hoist and YOU ARE IN THE AIR k) You hear Unusual Noises coming from the Hoist and YOU ARE ON THE GROUND l) Cannot Reset the Overspeed Brake Reset Knob (Hoist HAS Power) 30 m) Hoist Will NOT Travel Downward AND You Cannot Reset the Overspeed Brake Reset Knob (Hoist has NO Power) 31 14.
-CODE OF SAFE PRACTICES FOR ADJUSTABLE SUSPENDED SCAFFOLDS I. GENERAL GUIDELINES 32 II.
-GUIDELINES FOR ERECTION AND USE OF ADJUSTABLE SUSPENDED SCAFFOLD SYSTEMS 33
+B) Removing the Optional Secondary Suspension Wire Rope 26 10 .
+HOIST MAINTENANCE A) Regular Maintenance 26 B) Special Maintenance 26 11 .
+TROUBLESHOOTING GUIDE A) No Power to Platform and Power Indicator Light & Voltage Meter is OFF 27 B) Hoist does not Run and Power Indicator Light is ON.
+C) Motor runs Normally, but Hoist will not Lift D) Hoist Hums, Starts Slowly and is Sluggish 28 E) Wire Rope will not Reeve 28 F) Overspeed Flywheel does not Turn while Hoist moves †UP or \$\dagger\$DOWN and YOU ARE IN THE AIR 28 G) Overspeed Flywheel does not Turn while Hoist moves ↑UP or ↓DOWN and YOU ARE ON THE GROUND 28 H) You hear Unusual Noises coming from the Hoist and YOU ARE IN THE AIR 29 I) You hear Unusual Noises coming from the Hoist and YOU ARE ON THE GROUND 29 J) Hoist does not Stop Immediately when the Operation Buttons are Released 29 K) Hoist Operates in \$\ddotDOWN Direction when Overspeed Brake Test Button is Pushed 29 L) Hoist will not Operate in the ↓DOWN Direction and the ↓DOWN Operation Button is RED 30 M) Cannot Reset the Overspeed Brake Reset Knob (Hoist HAS Power) 30 N) Hoist Will NOT Travel Downward AND You Cannot Reset the Overspeed Brake Reset Knob (Hoist has NO Power) 31 12 CODE OF SAFE PRACTICES FOR ADJUSTABLE SUSPENDED SCAFFOLDS - I. GENERAL GUIDELINES 32 II.
+GUIDELINES FOR ERECTION AND USE OF ADJUSTABLE SUSPENDED SCAFFOLD 54 SYSTEMS 33